SolidBlock-cn/extshape/UpdateLog-en.md

 - Adapted to new version of Better Runtime Resource Packs.
 - Fixed the issue that some bedrock blocks occupy the empty loot table.
 - The permission level of `/extshape:check-conflict` has been adjusted to 4.
+- Fixed the issue that Blockus white oaks cannot be stripped with axe.

 ### 1.9.0